kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - Job controller automatically creates `Workload` and `PodGroup` objects for Jobs that require gang scheduling
 - Support opt-out mechanism to define when Job controller skips creating `Workload` and `PodGroup` objects
 - Use`GangSchedulingPolicy` with `minCount = parallelism` for Jobs with `parallelism > 1`, `completionMode: Indexed`, and `parallelism = completions`.
-- Jobs that don't qualify for gang scheduling will use `BasicSchedulingPolicy` and still get `Workload` and `PodGroup` objects created.
+- Jobs that don't qualify for gang scheduling will not have `Workload` and `PodGroup` objects created.
 - Ensure proper ordering of `Workload` and `PodGroup` creation before pods creation
 - Existing Jobs without gang scheduling continue to work normally